semuconsulting/pyspartn/README.md

 ---
 ## <a name="parsing">Parsing</a>

 You can parse individual SPARTN messages using the static `SPARTNReader.parse(data)` function, which takes a bytes array containing a binary SPARTN message and returns a `SPARTNMessage` object.
-If the message payload is encrypted (`eaf=1`), a decryption `key` and `basedate` must be provided.
+If the message payload is encrypted (`eaf=1`), a decryption `key` and UTC `basedate` must be provided.
 See examples below.

 **NB:** Once instantiated, a `SPARTNMMessage` object is immutable.